Nature and Scope

 Here Prof. Tim Lockley, a consultant editor of Colonial America, outlines the importance of the CO 5 files and Adam Matthew's digitisation of them:

-Colonial America will be released in five modules, organised thematically:
+Colonial America was released in five modules, organised thematically:

 Module 1: Early Settlement, Expansion and Rivalries (2015)